Asian shares sink as China says 1Q growth at 4.8%

 Central banks are raising interest rates that had stayed at record low levels to counter the devastation of the pandemic to help rein in price increases.
 But that can also discourage a revival in spending and investment needed to drive recoveries.

-“This morning another rise in oil prices is likely to fuel inflation fears, and rate hike jitters around the meaningful Fed action required to snuff those fears out,” Stephen Innes of SPI Asset Management said in a commentary.

-U.S. benchmark crude oil gained 92 cents to $107.87 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil reversed early gains Monday, shedding 52 cents to $106.43 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose $2.70 to $106.95 per barrel on Thursday, before closing for Good Friday.

-Brent crude, the basis for pricing international oils rose 99 cents to $112.69 per barrel.
+Brent crude, the basis for pricing international oils gave up 49 cents to $111.21 per barrel.

 AP Business Writer Joe McDonald in Beijing contributed.